-The College of Education, Health and Human Sciences congratulates three faculty members in our college as their projects were chosen as recipients of the Office of Research and Engagement 2018 Research Seed funding.
+The College of Education, Health and Human Sciences congratulates four faculty members in our college as their projects were chosen as recipients of the Office of Research and Engagement 2018 Research Seed funding.

-Faculty in the departments of Theory and Practice in Teacher Education and Child and Family Studies were chosen as three of the twenty-three projects from the faculty of UT Knoxville and the UT Space Institute.
+Faculty in the departments of Theory and Practice in Teacher Education, Child and Family Studies, and Nutrition were chosen as three of the twenty-three projects from the faculty of UT Knoxville and the UT Space Institute.
 The funding program was launched in October, 2017 and serves as a catalyst to help generate proposal submissions to specific sponsors or around a particular initiative.

 - Lynn Hodge, associate professor of mathematics education, for her project, “Mathematizing, Visualizing, and Power: Students Creating Statistical Literacies through Popular Representations”

 - Megan Haselschwerdt, assistant professor of Child and Family Studies and director of the Family Violence Across the Lifespan Research Team, for her project, “Family Studies Assessing Intimate Partner Violence Victims’ Help-Seeking Needs and Experiences”

 - Julia Jaekel, associate professor of Child and Family Studies and co-director of the Early Experiences Research Center, for her project, “Neonatal Abstinence Syndrome (NAS) Follow-Up Study”

 - Dallas Donohoe, assistant professor of Nutrition as a co-principal investigator with Jeremiah Johnson, assistant professor of microbiology, for their project, “Mechanism of Campylobacter persistence of young children in low-resource settings and its impact on gastrointestinal health and metabolism”